peesock/cli-tutorial/README.md

 ### Keybinds
 - <Up>/<Down> - go through command history
-- <Tab> - completes command names, directory and file names, and if supported, command options. press tab once to complete if there's only 1 possible option, twice to see a list of options otherwise. very useful binding.
+- <Tab> - completes command names, directory and file names, and if supported, command options. press tab once to complete if there's only 1 possible option, twice to see a list of options otherwise
 - ctrl-c - cancels the currently running command
-- ctrl-z - pauses the currently running command, can be resumed later with `fg` or `bg`.
+- ctrl-z - pauses the currently running command, can be resumed later with `fg` or `bg`

 ## Commands
 commands don't *have* to follow any rules, but usually follow some sort of loose standard syntax: